Questions, Comments, or Corrections? Let us know!

 The following exceptions apply to children who are identified with a disability at the end of the school year:

-• For a child who is newly-verified for Part B services after May 1, all data collection must be completed and entered online within 45 calendar days of the beginning of the following school year.
+• For children found eligible for special education after May 1, all data collection must be completed and finalized within 45 calendar days of the beginning of the following school year.
 Refer to Question #29: How are “not yet” and “not observed” used in GOLD?

-49. After exiting a child from Part C services on or before his or her third birthday, what is the child’s entry date into Part B services within GOLD?
+49. After exiting a child on GOLD on or before the child’s third birthday, what is the child’s entry date within GOLD when receiving early intervention or special education services?

 51. What is the difference between the OSEP Status Report and the OSEP Federally Mandated Report?
 When do I run each of them?

-• The OSEP Status Report allows a GOLD administrator to periodically view the status of children’s entry and exit data who are on an IFSP or IEP.
-It can assist in troubleshooting any potential errors that can occur when entering and exiting children for OSEP reporting purposes.
+• The OSEP Status Report allows a GOLD administrator to periodically view the status of children’s entry and exit data who receive early intervention or special education services.
+It can assist in troubleshooting potential errors that can occur when entering and exiting children for OSEP reporting purposes.

 52. How is a child’s GOLD portfolio transferred between programs?